fflowio/mobile_game/README_HELP.md

 We've opened [polls](https://github.com/fflowio/mobile_game/discussions/categories/polls) for these in the discussion section, to make it quick to respond!

+### Animations

+I'd love to add a stretch goal that creates animations on the finish page to celebrate.
+Can you help with this?
+Can it be done without an animation controller?
+Or can you explain an animation controller in a straightforward way?

 ## Setup

 We plan to run this workshop in person, where the students will have machines already set up with